octokit-cr/octokit.cr/README.md

 pp github.user

 # Fetch information about another user
-pp github.user("asterite")
+pp github.user("watzon")
 ```

 There are way too many options to list here, even at this early stage.
-For more usage examples see the [documentation](https://grantbirki.github.io/octokit.cr/).
+For more usage examples see the [documentation](https://octokit-cr.github.io/octokit.cr/).

 ## Roadmap